AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-search.md

 ## Search for stream views

 Stream view search is exposed through the REST API and the client libraries method `GetStreamViewsAsync`.
-For more information on stream view properties, see [Stream Views](xref:sdsStreamViews#streamviewpropertiestable).
+For more information on stream view properties, see <xref:sdsStreamViews#streamviewpropertiestable>.

 **Searchable properties**